ia32-doc/ia32-doc/README.md

 - ??
 Add doxygen main page
 - ???
 Add AMD
 - Find what else is missing
-- Remove trailing whitespaces from the output
-- Add logging
 - Fix 32/64 bitfields for MSR registers
 - Add possibility for bitfields to have both UINT32/UINT64 members
 - EPT/PAGE_TABLEs